helloworld-UwU/agar3000/README.md

 #### Optinal arguments:

-* `-t`: Implements a different model trained for detecting collonies on transilluminated plates (see image3 and 4 in examples)
+* `-t`: Trans-illumination mode.
+Implements a different model trained for detecting colonies on trans-illuminated plates (see image3 and 4 in examples)
-* `-b`: Creats finer grid during tiling procedure, preserving higher resolution of image during inference.
-May improve detection of small colonies but also slow down inference if run on cpus-only.
+* `-b`: Improves inference speed with marginal change in counting precision.
-* `--no-crop`: Skipps cropping of images.
-Usfull if cropping fails or plates are not circular
+* `--no-crop`: Skips cropping of images.
+Useful if cropping fails or plates are not circular
-* `--extra`: Preserves and saves some intermediate stages of image processing: cropped images, tiles before demultiplication, tiles after demultiplication.
+* `--extra`: Saves intermediate stages of image processing as images and tables: cropped images, tiles before deduplication, tiles after deduplication.
 Significantly slowdown inference.
+Recommended only for testing

 #### Results include:
 - images of plates with drown boxes